-With over 90 members, the Marching Band is the largest co-curricular activity at Ridgewood High School, and has a well earned reputation as one of the tri-state areas finest marching bands.
+With about 100 members, the Marching Band is the largest co-curricular activity at Ridgewood High School, and has a well earned reputation as one of the tri-state areas finest marching bands.
 The marching band is the only group at RHS that uses a combination of precision, creativity, and physical fitness to achieve its goal of superior artistic performance.
 Through participation in rehearsals, performances, and team building activities, students develop aspects of leadership, discipline, and musicianship in a large group setting.

 The RHS Marching Band is known for performing an innovative and eclectic selection of music on the field.
 Classical music, Broadway selections, American favorites, and jazz standards have all been part of the Marching Band's repertoire for home football games, parades, and competitions.
 Over the course of the season, the band works to perfect its musical performance while moving through intricate, choreographed drill patterns.
 The color guard adds visual impact to the performance through the use of flags, rifles, batons, sabers, and dance.